Stop worrying about bats. Contact our team for bat removal today!

 What many people don’t realize though bat plays an important role in many ecosystems.
 They help to keep the populations of insects and bugs from getting too high.
 They also help with pollination, something that the bees and birds are usually given all of the credit for!

 Having said that, they have become a common problem throughout much of North Carolina.
-If you've started to notice any signs of an infestation, be sure to contact our team today!
-We'll address your issue in the most efficient way.
+If you’ve started to notice any signs of an infestation, be sure to contact our team today!
+We’ll address your issue in the most efficient and humane fashion imaginable.

 There is no mistaking that you are seeing a bat when one surfaces out there.
 They have a small face and ears.
 They have long wings that wave outward.
-They are nocturnal, meaning that they will be out at night.
+They are nocturnal which means that they will be out at night.
 They are also famous for hanging upside down when they are resting.

 There is almost always only one young born at a time.
 The young are very helpless as their wings aren’t fully developed yet.
 They rely on milk from their mother to help them grow and thrive until the wings do develop.
 Once those wings are strong enough for flight, the bats are going to have to find their own food supplies.

 The amount of time they spend with their mother depends on the species.
 It can take only six weeks for the wings to mature on some species.
 For others though it can take up to four months.
 The average lifespan for a bat is 20 years and they tend to have a decent rate or reproduction as long as there is enough food in their environment.
 Do not allow your home or business to become the place they call home

 Bats can quickly become a nuisance depending on where they decide to take up residence.
 Should you discover you have a problem with them in your Winston-Salem home or business it is best to call in a professional.
 They can safely remove all of the creatures and their nests.
 They can also locate the entrance and block it so that the problem won’t repeat itself.
 Attics, chimneys, vents or inside your home are just a few places these infestations can take place.